 An XML Schema inlined inside a compiled WSDL file can be customized by using standard JAXB bindings.
-For more information, see "XML Schema Customizations" in JAX-WS WSDL Customizations, which is available at http://jax-ws.java.net/nonav/2.1.2/docs/customizations.html.
+For more information, see "XML Schema Customization" in Standard Customizations, which is available at https://javaee.github.io/metro-jax-ws/doc/user-guide/release-documentation.html#standard-customizations.
 For information about the custom JAXB binding declarations that you can define, see JAXB Custom Binding Declarations.

-5.5.2.2 Embedding JAXB Binding Declarations in the XML Schema
+Embedding JAXB Binding Declarations in the XML Schema